HugoChenel/hugochenel.github.io/_pages/PhD.md

 - **Multilayer network inference**: Experienced in various network inference method and tools to find complex relationships within the data.
 - **Virtual compound screening**: Leveraging these insights to conduct virtual screenings of potential drug candidates on in-silico molecularly and clinically realistic cohorts.

-Below is an overview of my publications showcasing my contributions to the field, the conferences where I had the opportunity to present my research work, my PhD thesis, as well as my academic/industry experiences and education.
+Below is an overview of my publications and scientific tutorials showcasing my contributions to the field, the conferences where I had the opportunity to present my research work, my PhD thesis, as well as my academic/industry experiences and education.

 <hr style="border: 2px solid #ddd; margin: 30px 0;">